Kishorkm59/first-repo/README.md

 # demo
-it my first github repo
+this is my first github repo